 When people think of drug use, they typically think of homeless people or those living in poverty.
-They may also associate drug use with mental illness such as schizophrenia, bipolar disorder and other psychiatric conditions.
-These are an especially vulnerable societal group who use drugs as part of a much larger issue.
+They may also associate drug use with mental illness such as schizophrenia, bipolar disorder, and other psychiatric conditions.
+These are especially vulnerable societal groups who use drugs as part of a much larger issue.

 From Drug Use to Addiction

 As people begin to rely more and more on substances to accomplish their psychological, physical, or emotional needs, it increases the risk of developing an addiction.
 When substances begin to serve their purpose and adequately fill a need, a person can become susceptible to relying on the drug in order to function or feel in control.